elotl/kip/README.md

 **Credentials Option 1 - Configuring AWS API keys:**

-Open [deploy/virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) in an editor, find the virtual-kubelet-config ConfigMap and fill in the values for `accessKeyID` and `secretAccessKey` under `data.provider.yaml.cloud.aws`.
+Open [deploy/kip.yaml](deploy/kip.yaml) in an editor, find the kip-config ConfigMap and fill in the values for `accessKeyID` and `secretAccessKey` under `data.provider.yaml.cloud.aws`.

 **Credentials Option 2 - Instance Profile Credentials:**

 In AWS, Kip can use credentials supplied by the [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) attached to the node the pod is dispatched to.
 To use an instance profile, create an IAM policy with the [minimum Kip permissions](docs/kip-iam-permissions.md) then apply the instance profile to the node that will run the Kip provider pod.
 The Kip pod must run on the cloud instance that the instance profile is attached to.

-**Step 2: Apply virtual-kubelet.yaml**
+**Step 2: Apply kip.yaml**

-The resources in [deploy/manifests/virtual-kubelet](deploy/manifests/virtual-kubelet) create ServiceAccounts, Roles and a virtual-kubelet Deployment to run the provider.
+The resources in [deploy/manifests/kip](deploy/manifests/kip) create ServiceAccounts, Roles and a kip Deployment to run the provider.
 [Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolumeClaim to store the provider data.

-    kubectl apply -k deploy/manifests/virtual-kubelet/base
+    kubectl apply -k deploy/manifests/kip/base

-After applying, you should see a new virtual-kubelet pod in the kube-system namespace and a new node named virtual-kubelet in the cluster.
+After applying, you should see a new kip pod in the kube-system namespace and a new node named virtual-kubelet in the cluster.

 ## Running Pods on Virtual Kubelet